The Songs of a Sentimental Bloke: Notes

-Film, TV or theatrical adaptations
+Adaptations

 Two film versions of The Songs of a Sentimental Bloke have been produced: The Sentimental Bloke, a silent version, in 1918, written and directed by Raymond Longford, and which starred Arthur Tauchert as Bill and Lottie Lyell as Doreen; and a "talkie" version in 1932, directed by F. W. Thring and based on a screenplay by C. J. Dennis.

 A three-act stage adaptation of The Songs of a Sentimental Bloke by Bert Bailey, titled The Sentimental Bloke, premiered at the King's Theatre, Melbourne on 7 October 1922.

 In 1961, a musical called The Sentimental Bloke was produced in Canberra, and later in Melbourne and other cities.
 The music was by Albert Arlen, with lyrics by Arlen, Nancy Brown and Lloyd Thomson.

 The Sentimental Bloke is a 1963 Australian television film.
-It was a half-hour ballet aired on ABC.
+It was a half-hour ballet aired on ABC Television.

 A television adaptation of the musical appeared in 1976, written and directed by Alan Burke and featuring Graeme Blundell as Bill.

 A ballet version was choreographed by Robert Ray, with Albert Arlen's music freely arranged by John Lanchbery.
 This was presented by The Australian Ballet in 1985 and on its tour of the Soviet Union.

 A second musical theatre version was written by Graeme Blundell with music by George Dreyfus premiered by the Melbourne Theatre Company at the Playhouse, Victorian Arts Centre on 12 December 1985.
-This musical was subsequently produced in Perth (Western Australian Theatre Company 1986), Darwin (State Theatre Company of Northern Territory, 1987) and Brisbane (Royal Queensland Theatre Company, 1988).
+This musical was subsequently produced in Perth (Western Australian Theatre Company, 1986), Darwin (State Theatre Company of Northern Territory, 1987) and Brisbane (Royal Queensland Theatre Company, 1988).

 Another theatrical production of The Songs of a Sentimental Bloke was staged at Eltham Little Theatre, Melbourne, in 2021.

 Recorded versions

-In 2009 Jack Thompson released an album of C. J. Dennis's poems entitled The Sentimental Bloke, The Poems of C.J.
+In 2009, actor Jack Thompson released an album featuring his own recitations of Dennis's poems, entitled The Sentimental Bloke, The Poems of C.J.
 Dennis.